-The role that beauty influencers play in the highly digitalised world has been one that is almost understated.
+The role that beauty influencers in Singapore play in the highly digitalised world has been one that is almost understated.
 If we draw a Venn diagram for social media channels and the beauty industry, we will notice that fundamentally, they are similar.
 Both are driven by sight.

 Increasingly, more brands locally are dipping their brushes into strategizing Influencers in their outreach recipe after observing global brands’ success.
 For instance, Superstar Beauty Influencers such as Jeffree Star, Huda Kattan, Nikkie de Jager … have made AND break brands.
 It is clear that Beauty Influencers have the necessary authority to almost seemingly dictate consumers what they should have in their makeup bags.

 Beauty influencers are similar to the industry they stand for.
 They are dynamic, creative, and more importantly, visually impactful.
 Their creative ability in head-turning looks and providing sound recommendations are what brands leverage.
 They are quite literally your “proof-of-concept” and here are the following reasons why Beauty Influencers can be your advertising ally.

 It is no news that influencers today relate to audiences today.
 Beauty Influencers, on the other hand, add a touch of empowerment magic.
 Their game is all about enhancement.
 Beyond being malleable, it is a prerequisite they should be a good canvas for beauty products.
 It is only logical that what they endorse are actually things they can vouch for.

 As demonstrated by @adlinaanis, her natural skin is evidence that she makes informed decisions about the line of products she endorses.

 When she puts her face forward for a beauty product, it automatically adds to the brand’s credibility in what they are meant to do.